Missouri’s former Republican senators and the Club for Growth are backing Hawley.

 State Rep. Marsha Haefner (R) has also said she is exploring a campaign for Senate.

 Correction: A previous version said Haefner did not respond to requests for comment on Tuesday.
-Morning Consult did not submit an official request for comment from Haefner.
+Morning Consult did not request comment from Haefner.